aaron5m/tqm/README.md

 - **Public Release (e.g. Nginx)**: Serves static frontend builds from the `html/` folder.
 Acts as the public-facing entry point.
 - **Public Beta (React/Vite)**: Supports live frontend development with hot module reload.
 Can run inside or outside Docker; depends on Node backend for database interactions.
 - **Private Subnet (Node.js)**: The gateway for all database-altering requests.
 Enforces internal API separation and business logic rules.
-- **Semi-Isolated Subnet (FastAPI)**: Provides read-only access to the database for nginx queries; all writes must go through Node.js.
+- **Semi-Isolated Subnet (FastAPI)**: Provides read-only access to the database for server-proxied-localhost queries; all writes must go through Node.js.
 - **Isolated Data Subnet (Postgres)**: Fully isolated database layer, persistent via mounted volumes, accessible only through FastAPI models.

 This separation enables small teams to experiment with **role-based responsibilities** and **subnet isolation**, simulating for development a spirit like that of Alpine mountaineering teammates - responsive, agile, coordinated, competent.